Finding a Job

 Some commonly used documents for completing the I-9 Include, but are not limited to:

 It is the responsibility of both the student and the employer to submit the required information in a timely fashion.
 By entering time on the web both the student and the supervisor attest to the accuracy of the hours worked.
 Any falsification of information on the student’s part could result in disciplinary action, such as referral to the Dean of Students or the Student Judicial Board.

 If you have questions regarding Payroll or time entry please contact the Payroll Office at email@example.com.
-If you have questions regarding student pay rates, SPAFs, the Student Job Book or job postings on the web please contact Kevin Adair (ext.
-4137, Kevin.firstname.lastname@example.org or email@example.com) in Student Employment.
-We are all located in the ColbyCard Office on the lower level of the Garrison-Foster building.
+If you have questions regarding student pay rates, hiring student workers, the Student Job Book, or job postings, please contact Kevin Adair (ext.
+4131, Kevin.firstname.lastname@example.org) in Student Employment.
+Student Employment and Student Financial Services are located on the first floor of Garrison-Foster.